 Dealing with a child custody dispute can be enormously stressful.
 It oftentimes involves allegations of parental unfitness, which may include accusations of substance abuse, domestic violence, and verbal or physical abuse.
-When these matters can’t be settled through negotiation, child custody, also known as parenting plan, decisions are left in the hands of a judge who really doesn’t know the family before him or her.
+When these matters can’t be settled through negotiation, child custody, also known as a parenting plan, decisions are left in the hands of a judge who really doesn’t know the family before him or her.
 As a result, the judge is usually confronted with a he-said, she-said situation that is difficult to decipher in furtherance of the child’s best interests.

 The Child Custody Evaluation